WICG/import-maps/README.md

 ### Installation

-You can install an import map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):
+You can install an import map for your application using a `<script>` element, either inline or with a `src=""` attribute:

 ```html
 <script type="importmap">